Value changed

 images/download/attachments/201668199/image-2025-4-9_12-46-29-version-1-modificationdate-1744195588787-api-v2.png

-The Value changed compare type typically aims to check in the context of an Entity property rule whether the volatile data state of an entity present as a reference object differs from the associated Original entity with respect to a certain check value configuration.
+The Value changed matcher type typically aims to check in the context of an Entity property rule whether the volatile data state of an entity present as a reference object differs from the associated Original entity with respect to a certain check value configuration.

-The check value configuration here refers to the value configuration in the Entity property rule that uses the Value changed compare type.
+The check value configuration here refers to the value configuration in the Entity property rule that uses the Value changed matcher type.
 In the screenshot (above), the check value configuration is an Object property resolver that accesses a (fictitious) 'Check value' field of an unspecific type 'Entity'.

 images/s/-95e2zf/9012/8yg2g7/_/images/icons/emoticons/warning.svg CAUTIONimages/s/-95e2zf/9012/8yg2g7/_/images/icons/emoticons/warning.svg In the client context (Client workflow), the Value changed resolver is effectively useless, because there the Original entity is always the volatile state of the entity in the execution context (see Original entity), so the return value is always false .